 Laser skin resurfacing can still be used to treat active acne inflammation and excessive oil production.
 It dramatically reduces the size and occurrence of nodular and cystic lesions.
 The procedure may create some degree of tenderness in the treatment area, but we can apply a topical numbing cream to offset any discomfort.
-Redness and itching are not uncommon after this procedure as it is simply a skin reaction to the heat of the laser.
-It is nothing serious as it resolves by itself in a few days.
+Redness and itching are not uncommon after this procedure as it is simply a skin reaction to the heat of the laser, but it will also resolve in a few days.

 4. How should I prepare for laser skin resurfacing?

 It is advised that you avoid heavy sun exposure or tanning a few weeks before treatment.
 Deep facial peel procedures at least 4 weeks prior to treatment should also be avoided.
-Medications that cause photosensitivity should also be avoided hours before treatment.
+Medications that cause photosensitivity should not be taken hours before treatment.

 5. How can I make sure that I get good results?

 Who performs your laser resurfacing treatment has a tremendous influence on your results.
 Choose a provider based on experience, training and qualification instead of just focusing on the latest laser platforms or the best deals.
-With Asian skin more tricky to treat than Caucasian skin, your choice of provider can separate a bad outcome from a successful one.
+Since Asian skin is challenging to treat than Caucasian skin, your choice of provider can spare you from a botched outcome.

 The Aesthetics Centre website content including but not limited to, text, graphics, images and other material is a general information intended for educational purposes only.
 Please note that individual client’s circumstances may vary and each treatment may not be suitable for all, just as how the content in this website does not intend, in any way, to substitute for a detailed and personal consultation with a licensed practitioner.